OwlGifter/discord-simple-bot/README.md

-this project was meant to randomize roles for a game, it follows set rules, and randomizes it</n>
-Below is the role and the options for the role
+this project was meant to randomize roles for a game, it follows set rules, and randomizes it Below is the role and the options for the role
     Town Protective:
     Protector